BrazilITRemote/bir-oficinago-2024-t4/README.md

 ## 🧑‍🏫 Study Group Mentor

-The mentor has:
+Ygor Almeida has:
 - **12 years of experience** as a backend developer.
 - **Experience in companies like Ubisoft Canada.**
-- **Over 8 years as a DevOps/Platform Engineer and recruiter**
+- **Over 8 years as a DevOps/Platform Engineer and recruiter.**

 ## 📅 Schedule